vipr0/codeigniter-upload/README.md

 ## How to use endpoint

 Send POST request to `<project_folder>/upload endpoint` with file attached to 'file' key in formdata body.
+Uploaded files will be placed in writable/uploads folder.
 Returns responce in JSON format.

 Successful responce example:
 ```